TheArturthur/CoppermindScraper/Cosmere/Navani's notebook.md

 hilt and somehow attaches to the ruby at its base

-Raboniel: The Raysium vein is removable, reversible and conducts investiture directly to the gemstone
+Raboniel: The Raysium vein is removable, reversible and conducts Investiture directly to the gemstone

 ### Experiments
+ by  Kelley Harris  Experiments
 The Thaylen vacuum tube

 A cracked diamond